 As part of our due diligence, we have identified the human rights most at risk in our role as a lender and financier, as an employer and as a contractor.
 Triodos Bank has held internal consultations with relevant stakeholders in our banking business, human resources and procurement departments to identify any salient issues.

 Despite the exclusions put in place by our Minimum Standards, we recognise that there is still the risk of potential human rights issues in our lending business, for example in the supply chains of our customers.
-We’ve identified areas where the risk is most prevalent, including farming, particularly in relation to seasonal workers; renewable energy, particularly solar panel manufacturing; also in the consumer sector, and these are scrutinised as part of the due diligence and selection process we undertake on our banking customers.
-For example, in relation to solar panels Triodos has asked all customers to confirm that no human rights are being violated in their supply chain, specifically regarding forced labor by Uyghurs in China’s Xinjiang region.
+We’ve identified areas where the risk is most prevalent, including agriculture, particularly in relation to the labour market when relying on outsourced workers and visa sponsored workers where malpractice is a risk; renewable energy, particularly solar panel manufacturing; also in the consumer sector.
+These are scrutinised as part of the due diligence and selection process we undertake on our banking customers.
+For example, in relation to solar panels Triodos has asked all customers to confirm that no human rights are being violated in their supply chain, specifically regarding forced labour by Uyghurs in China’s Xinjiang region.

 Our team of relationship managers determine the positive and negative social, environmental and cultural impact of each (potential) customer.
 They engage intensively – often face to face - with customers and require relevant information to determine impact (if relevant, also relating to human rights).
 To assess credit and investment proposals, our relationship managers and fund managers refer to our Business Principles in the first instance.
 Then, the Lending Criteria which specify how Triodos Bank’s vision and mission are translated into banking practice are applied.